Fighting To Get The Results You Deserve.

 For example, if you have been involved in a car accident, then you may have expenses for car repair costs and rental car fees.
 You may also have outstanding bills from an ambulance ride, the emergency room, your treating physician, and potentially a specialty physician, such as an orthopedic surgeon.
 You may have also missed work and are out of a paycheck.
 All of these factors are important for us to know as we move forward with your case.

-Retainer Agreement for North Dakota Personal Injury Cases
+Retainer Agreement For North Dakota Personal Injury Cases

 We handle personal injury cases on a contingency fee basis.
 This means that if we do not recover money for your claim, there are no fees or costs to you.
 Sand Law covers all of the costs upfront, which only get reimbursed if we are able to recover financial compensation in your case.
 These costs generally come in the form of expert reports, court filing fees, deposition fees, arbitration and mediation fees, as well as expert witness fees.

-Sending Notices of Representations to Protect You
+Sending Notices Of Representations To Protect You

 Once we, the attorneys, and you, the client, have signed the retainer agreement, our office sends out letters of representation to all interested parties.
 These parties usually consist of insurance companies, law firms, opposing parties, and sometimes a state agency, depending on the type of case.